- WHOWe Are

 If lives are saved on the scale that the model predicts, this approach should become a high priority for governments across the developing world.
 Most supply-side interventions take years or decades to take to scale.
 Mass media, by contrast, can be taken to scale within months.

-If similar five-year campaigns are implemented in 12 African countries, the model predicts that one million lives should be saved.
+If similar five-year campaigns are implemented in 10 African countries, the model predicts that one million lives should be saved.
 This process would, for the first time, place mass media campaigns in the mainstream of public health interventions, based on robust scientific evidence.
-The chart below shows the predicted numbers of lives that we could save every year in each of our 12 priority countries.
+We are currently designing health behaviour change campaigns in these countries and are looking for partners and funders through our Media Million Lives initiative.